Uses that Do Not Require Exceptions

-Allows performance or display of protected material in a face-to-face teaching setting (borrowed is acceptable, but no ‘bootleg’ copy is eligible).
+- Allows performance or display of protected, legally obtained, material in a face-to-face teaching setting (borrowed is acceptable, but no ‘bootleg’ copy is eligible).

-The institution should have policies and educational programs about copyright in place to take advantage of this exception.
+- The institution should have policies and educational programs about copyright in place to take advantage of this exception.
 See Duke’s copyright policy in the Faculty Handbook.

 Four factors are balanced to determine fair use:

-- The purpose of the use should be for non-profit education.
-If the use adds to the original in some creative way (like commenting on a poem or making a parody), the fair use argument is stronger.
+1. The purpose of the use should be for non-profit education.
+If that use adds to the original in some creative way (like commenting on a poem or making a parody), the fair use argument is stronger.

 2. Nature of the material should be assessed.
-Factual material is more susceptible to fair use; creative work like music and art gets stronger protection.
-Unpublished work also gets more protection
+Factual material is more likely to be allowed under fair use; creative work like music and art gets stronger protection, as does unpublished work.

-- Use only that amount of the original work that is necessary to accomplish the educational purpose.
+3. The amount of the original work is only that which is necessary to accomplish the educational purpose.

-- Avoid uses that substitute for purchasing available copies; damaging the market for the original counts heavily against fair use.
+4. Uses that substitute for purchasing available copies should be avoided; damaging the market for the original counts heavily against fair use.